noahvanmiert/apollo/README.md

 You will need to compile the compiler yourself.
 This is not that hard.

-If you have `clang` installed, you can just run the command below main directory.
+If you have `clang` installed, you can just run the command below inside the main directory.

 ```bash
 $ make